How does prejudice form and influence behavior?

 Our Research

-The Amodio Lab investigates the psychological and neural bases of social cognition and prejudice, with a focus on how social attitudes and beliefs are formed, expressed, controlled, and changed.
-Our broad goal is to illuminate basic mechanisms of the mind and brain while addressing critical societal problems.
+The Amodio Lab investigates the psychological bases of social cognition and prejudice, with a focus on how social attitudes and beliefs are formed, expressed, controlled, and changed.
+Our current research examines mechanisms through which societal-level biases interface with individual-level processes, as well as the role of AI in propagating societal stereotypes.
+Throughout this work, our broad goal is to illuminate basic mechanisms of the mind and brain while addressing crucial social issues.
+Our research is funded by the Netherlands Organisation for Scientific Research (NWO).

 Prejudice & Learning